Katarina-StormGeo/tracks/conti/readme.md

 * dayahead can give both daily and hourly mean
-* weekahead is not completely finished
+* weekahead and weekahead_hourly is not completely finished